sarahciston/codingcare/posts/0critintro.md

 LEARNING GOALS: Through the Critical Field Guide, understand the training datasets and how to work with them before they become models.

+This format supports direct use by practitioners of all stripes — activists, artists, journalists, scholars, students — anyone who is interacting with datasets in the wild and wants to use them in their work, while being mindful of their impacts.

 ### * : *Interstitial Portals*
 {: .no_toc }